siavashfazli/simple-docker-app/README.md

 a) HTTP requests should be redirected to HTTPS.

-b)  Define a domain name, (e.g., localhost) for the web app and use the let’s encrypt agent to generate SSL/TLS certificates for this domain (x.y.com) Installation and configuration of NGINX and Letsencrypt should be automated as well as the deployment of the web application There is no automation tooling restriction but below you can find a list of tools you can orient on:
+b)  Define a domain name, (e.g., localhost) for the web app and use the let’s encrypt the agent to generate SSL/TLS certificates for this domain (x.y.com) Installation and configuration of NGINX and Letsencrypt should be automated as well as the deployment of the web application There is no automation tooling restriction but below you can find a list of tools you can orient on:

 a) Dockerfiles
 b) Ansible
 c) DockerCompose